Azure/app-service-linux-docs/HowTo/gRPC/Java/Java11/spring-boot-server/README.md

 #### Deploying to App Service
-After testing locally, you can deploy the application to App Service.
-Create a linux web app and follow the **Deployment Steps** below to enable gRPC calls on your application.

-### Deployment Steps

 #### 1. Enable HTTP version
 The first setting you'll need to configure is the HTTP version